SyntaxChris/dotfiles/README.md

 This is a repository for storing all environment config dot files.
 In the home directory:

 1. clone this dotfile repository
+2. change into dotfile directory
-2. make `makesymlinks.sh` script executable
+3. make `makesymlinks.sh` script executable
-3. run the script
+4. run the script

 ##ex: